ibm-watson-data-lab/fieldwork/README.md

 The Cloudant Field Work is a demo web application that allows for offline field editing and mapping of geospatial data.
 It downloads and saves geospatial data locally for offline use using Cloudant Geo query, has a UI that supports editing of points, lines and polygons, and syncs locally edited data back to an [IBM Cloudant](https://cloudant.com/) database.

+**NOTE: This project has been forked to be deployed on IBM Bluemix and now lives at [https://github.com/ibm-cds-labs/fieldwork](https://github.com/ibm-cds-labs/fieldwork)**

 ## Installing

 Get the project: